 Did You Know?

 -Jan.
-13th is Tuna Sunday.
-Bring canned tuna to church to support the food bank.
+12th: Tuna Sunday.
+Bring canned tuna to church in support of the food bank.

 -Jan.
-27th is a single service at 9:30am followed by the Annual Meeting.
+26th: A single church service followed by the annual meeting.

 -The Centering Prayer group meets each Wednesday at 9:30-10:30am in Jane's Hall.
 Everyone is welcome to join this meditative practice.
 If you have questions about Centering Prayer, contact Martha Robbins, 296-7842.